 Business Education

-Be prepared for tomorrow’s workplace challenges, take a course in Business Education, Entrepreneurship & Marketing, Law Studies, Digital Media, Media Design and /or Computer Technology today!
-These courses will prepare you with relevant professional and technical skills that are helpful in all careers and future pathways.
+Be prepared for tomorrow’s workplace opportunities!
+Take a course in Business Education, Entrepreneurship & Marketing, Law Studies, Digital Media, Media Design, and Computer Technology to explore and apply a variety of real-world life skills.
+These courses prepare you with relevant professional and technical skills that are helpful in all careers and future pathways.

-• Decision making about Canada’s role as a member of a global, international, & independent economy
+- Decision-making regarding Canada’s role as a member of the global economy

-• Familiarity with a diverse range of software applications, computer programs, web design and coding / programming strategies.
+- Utilizing a diverse range of software applications, computer programs, web design, coding, and programming strategies

-• Building technological literacy and computational thinking skills.
+- Building financial and technological literacy, and computational thinking skills

-• Growth and development in self-esteem, in leadership and in developing a positive attitude toward self and others
+- Growth and development in self-esteem, in leadership, and in developing a positive attitude towards self and others

-• Developing relevant, needed skills for your life now and in your future pathways.
+- Developing relevant and necessary skills for your life now and in your future pathways

 BUSINESS AND COMPUTER TECHNOLOGY EDUCATION 8 (MADCT08)

-This is a mandatory survey course for grade 8 students.
-The students will rotate through the three applied skills areas: Business & Computer Technology Education, Home Economics, and Technology Education.
-The Business & Computer Technology Education component of the course will include: Office 365 -- Word & Powerpoint formatting skills, GarageBand and an introduction to Coding & Annimation using Scratch.
-Students will also become familiar with the use of the Internet with respect to their personal digital footprint, social media, Internet safety, online etiquette and as an inquiry/research tool.
-Correct keyboarding skills/technique will also be covered.
+This is a survey course for grade 8 students.
+The students will rotate through three applied skills areas: Business & Computer Technology Education, Home Economics, and Technology Education.
+The Business & Computer Technology Education component of the course will include exploration on the topic of Digital Citizenship, Office 365 PowerPoint and Word text and visual formatting skills, and an introduction to Coding and Animation using Scratch.
+Students have the opportunity to become familiar with the use of Internet as an inquiry and research tool, and to reflect on their personal digital footprint and make connections to social media, Internet safety, and online etiquette.
+Students also develop keyboarding skills using correct typing techniques.

 ENTREPRENEURSHIP & MARKETING 10 (MADEM10)

-Open to students in grades 9 & 10
+Open to students in grades 9 & 10.
+Recommended for students taking business for the first time.

 Entrepreneurship & Marketing 10 opens opportunities for students to explore the world of business.
 This course introduces students to entrepreneurial perspectives and the varying opportunities surrounding them.
 Students develop and learn personal economic survival skills that are needed in society today.
 An inquiry approach of discovery and problem solving is used to give students a chance to learn about Entrepreneurship, Marketing, Accounting, Law, Economics, Personal Finance & Banking, and Career Planning.
-The knowledge and skills learned in this course are useful on a personal level, and as a basis for continuing business courses.
+The knowledge and skills learned in this course are useful on a personal level, and forms a foundation for business courses at the next level.

 LAW STUDIES 12 (MLST-12)